Register

 THIS NOTICE CONTAINS INFORMATION CONCERNING HOW CONFIDENTIAL MENTAL HEALTH TREATMENT INFORMATION CONCERNING YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN OBTAIN ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY AND LET US KNOW ANY QUESTIONS THAT YOU MAY HAVE CONCERNING THIS NOTICE.

-During the process of providing services to you, Peter Marsh will obtain and use mental health and medical information concerning you that is both confidential and privileged.
+During the process of providing services to you, Eleven Six Counseling will obtain and use mental health and medical information concerning you that is both confidential and privileged.
 Ordinarily this confidential information will be used in the manner that is described in this statement, and will not be disclosed without your consent, except for the circumstances described in the Notice.

 I. USES AND DISCLOSURES OF PROTECTED INFORMATION

 A. General uses and disclosures not requiring the Patient's Consent.
-PETER MARSH will use and disclose protected health information in the following ways.
+ELEVEN SIX COUNSELING will use and disclose protected health information in the following ways.

 1. Treatment.
 Treatment refers to the provision, coordination, or management of mental health care and related services by one or more health providers.
-For example, PETER MARSH and staff involved with your care may use your information to plan your course of treatment and consult with other health care professionals or their staff concerning services needed or provided to you.
+For example, ELEVEN SIX COUNSELING and staff at Eleven Six Counseling involved with your care may use your information to plan your course of treatment and consult with other health care professionals or their staff concerning services needed or provided to you.

 3. Health Care Operations.
 Health Care Operations means activities undertaken by health insurance companies, businesses that administer health plans and companies that review bills for health care services in order to process claims for health care benefits.
 These functions include management and administrative activities.
 For example, such companies may use your health information in monitoring of service quality, staff training and evaluation, medical reviews, legal services, auditing functions, compliance programs, business planning and accreditation, certification, licensing and credentialing activities.

 4. Contacting the Patient.
-PETER MARSH may contact you to remind you of appointments and to tell you about treatments or other services that might be of benefit to you.
+ELEVEN SIX COUNSELING may contact you to remind you of appointments and to tell you about treatments or other services that might be of benefit to you.

 6. Health Oversight Activities.
 Your confidential, protected health information may be disclosed to health oversight agencies for oversight activities authorized by law and necessary for the oversight of the health care system, government health care benefit programs, and regulatory programs or determining compliance with program standards.

-7. Crimes on the premises or observed by PETER MARSH or personnel.
-Crimes that are observed by PETER MARSH and staff that are directed toward staff, or occur on the premises will be reported to law enforcement.
+7. Crimes on the premises or observed by ELEVEN SIX COUNSELING or personnel.
+Crimes that are observed by ELEVEN SIX COUNSELING and staff that are directed toward staff, or occur on the premises will be reported to law enforcement.

 8. Business Associates.
 Confidential health care information concerning you, provided to insurers or to plans for purposes or payment for services that you receive may be disclosed to business associates.
 For example, some administrative, clinical, quality assurance, billing, legal, auditing and practice management services may be provided by contracting with outside entities to perform their contracted tasks.
 Business associates are required to enter into an agreement maintaining the privacy of the protected health information released to them.